coreruleset/documentation/content/deployment/anomaly.md

 ```

 This configuration would mean that every CRS rule that has a Severity
-rating of \"Critical\" would increase the transactional anomaly score by
+rating of "Critical" would increase the transactional anomaly score by
 5 points per rule match.
 When we have a rule match, you can see how the
-anomaly scoring works from within the modsec\_debug.log file:
+anomaly scoring works from within the `modsec_debug.log` file:

 ```text
 ...